S\'ark\"ozy's Theorem in Various Finite Field Settings: Introduction

 The best known quantitative bounds for $\alpha(n)$ and $\beta(n)$ improve upon the trivial bounds $\alpha(n) \leq n$ and $\beta_k(n) \leq n$ by polylogarithmic factors.
 Specifically, the best known bound for Theorem~\ref{thm:Sarkozy} is $\alpha(n) \le O(n/(\log n)^{c \log \log \log n})$ for some absolute constant $c>0$ due to Bloom and Maynard \cite{BM22}.
 Building upon work of Pintz--Steiger--Szemer\'edi \cite{PSS88}, Rice \cite{R19} obtained the bound $\beta_k(n) \le O(n/(\log n)^{c(k) \log \log \log \log n})$ for Theorem~\ref{thm:Sarkozy2} for some constant $c(k)>0$ depending on $k$.

-A few years ago, Green \cite{G17}\footnote{As the assumptions in \cite[Theorem 1.2]{G17} are not stated correctly in the published version, we cite the newer and corrected arXiv version of the paper.} considered an analogue of S\'ark\"ozy's Theorem for polynomial rings.
+A few years ago, Green \cite{G17}\footnote{As the assumptions in \cite[Theorem 1.2]{G17} are not stated correctly in the published version, we cite the newer and corrected arXiv version of the paper.} considered the following analogue of Theorem~\ref{thm:Sarkozy2} for polynomial rings (an analogue of Theorem~\ref{thm:Sarkozy} in this setting with much weaker quantitative bounds was shown earlier by L\^{e} and Liu \cite{LL13}).

 \begin{theorem}[{\cite[Theorem 1.2]{G17}}] Let $q$ be a prime power and let $F \in \F_q[x]$ be a polynomial of degree $k$ with constant term zero.
 Suppose the number of roots of $F$ in $\F_q$ is coprime to $q$.
 Let $\gamma_{q,k}(n)$ be the maximum size of a set $A$ of polynomials with degree less than $n$ in $\F_q[x]$ such that there do not exist distinct polynomials $p_1(x), p_2(x) \in A$ with $p_1(x) - p_2(x) = F(b(x))$ for some $b(x) \in \F_q[x]$.
 Then there exists a constant $t_{q,k}< q$ such that $\gamma_{q,k}(n)\le 2 \cdot (t_{q,k})^n$. \end{theorem}